sohyunwriter/LangChain-OpenTutorial/docs/12-RAG/05-Conversation-With-History.md

-## 2. RAG + RunnableWithMessageHistory
+### 2. Implementing RAG with Conversation History Management

-Implement a PDF document-based question-answering (QA) system.
+Build a PDF-based Question Answering system that incorporates conversational context.

-First, create a regular RAG Chain, However, make sure to include `{chat_history}` in the prompt for step 6.
+Create a standard RAG Chain, ensuring to include `{chat_history}` in the prompt template at step 6.

-- (step 1) Use `PDFPlumberLoader` to load PDF files.
+- (step 1) Load PDF documents using `PDFPlumberLoader`

-- (step 2)  Split documents into smaller chunks using `RecursiveCharacterTextSplitter`.
+- (step 2) Segment documents into manageable chunks with `RecursiveCharacterTextSplitter`

-- (step 3)  Generate vector representations of text chunks using `OpenAIEmbeddings`.
+- (step 3) Create vector embeddings of text chunks using `OpenAIEmbeddings`

-- (step 4)  Store embeddings and make them searchable using `FAISS`.
+- (step 4) Index and store embeddings in a `FAISS` vector database

-- (step 5) Create a `retriever` to search for relevant information in the vector database.
+- (step 5) Implement a `retriever` to query relevant information from the vector database

-- (step 6)  Generate a prompt template for question-answering tasks, including previous conversation history, questions, and context, with instructions to answer.
+- (step 6) Design a QA prompt template that incorporates **conversation history** , user queries, and retrieved context with response instructions

-- (step 7)  Initialize the `GPT-4o` model using `ChatOpenAI`.
+- (step 7) Initialize a `ChatOpenAI` instance configured to use the `GPT-4o` model

-- (step 8)  Construct a chain that connects retrieval, prompt processing, and language model inference.
+- (step 8) Build the complete chain by connecting the retriever, prompt template, and language model

-Retrieve relevant context for user questions and generate answers based on this context.
+The system retrieves relevant document context for user queries and generates contextually informed responses.

 ```python
 from langchain_text_splitters import RecursiveCharacterTextSplitter